OpenProteinAI/openprotein-docs/src/opmodels/uploading-your-data.md

 Mutation codes denote the specific substitutions that occur at a site.
 For example, A20T would indicate that alanine at site 20 is substituted with threonine.
 You can specify multiple mutation codes per sequence by using commas between mutations.

+Use a hyphen (-) to indicate each gap in your sequence.
 Missing measurements are acceptable.

 ![](./img/uploading-your-data/core-dataset-format.png)

 ## Creating a project and uploading your data

-If you are signing in for the first time, create a project by following the prompt on your screen.
+Create a separate project for each parent sequence you use.
+If you are signing in for the first time, follow the prompt on your screen.
 You can also select **New Project** on the main project page.

 ![](./img/uploading-your-data/core-new-project.png)